-Credit concentration risk is mitigated through established limits on specific portfolio characteristics. such as obligor risk ratings, industry classifications, Risk Acceptance Criteria (RAC) deviations, and banking product types.
+Credit concentration risk is mitigated through established limits on specific portfolio characteristics such as obligor risk ratings, industry classifications, Risk Acceptance Criteria (RAC) deviations, and banking product types.
 These limits are regularly reviewed by management and escalated at certain thresholds.
-While the Institutional Clients Group (ICG) portfolio can potentially have some exposure concentrations, these are monitored as per BOT guidelines in terms of exposures exceeding 10% of the existing capital.
-The Citi Commercial Bank (CCB) portfolio has a high degree of granularity with small exposures that are individually limited by maximum customer facility limits as mandated by the credit policies.
+While the Institutional Clients Group (ICG) portfolio can potentially have some exposure concentrations, these are monitored through the monthly ICAPP Report ccirculated by CRMS, measuring relationship exposures against Legal Lending Limit rules, and the industry concentration tracking on the Risk Management update to CCC.
+The CCB portfolio has a high degree of granularity with small exposures that are individually limited by maximum customer facility limits as mandated by the credit policies, therefore, concentration risk is limited in this portfolio.